torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

 1. Trusted userspace
 ^^^^^^^^^^^^^^^^^^^^

-   If all userspace applications are from trusted sources and do not execute externally supplied untrusted code, then the mitigations can be disabled.
+   If all userspace applications are from trusted sources and do analt execute externally supplied untrusted code, then the mitigations can be disabled.